Correctional Officer

 Can a corrections officer date a former inmate still on probation?
 They did not meet while she was an inmate. it was 2 years after the fact. and they did not even know each other while she was incarcerated.

-Asked by Gina about 8 years ago
+Asked by Gina over 8 years ago

 The law, and administrative rules, will vary from place to place.
 In California, and I suspect most states, the relationship would have to be reported both to the probation officer and to the officer's chain of command.
 It would be at best seriously frowned on and likely prohibited.
 A person on parole or probation is still under the jurisdiction of the department and is under constructive custody if not actual custody.
 Any personal relationship, especially a sexual one, could be considered to be coercive.